KholdStare/kholdstare.github.com/_posts/2012-10-08-functionality-not-equal-semantics.markdown

 applications_- the check has to be there to preserve functionality.

 After doing some profiling on the algorithms used, more than 50% of the time was spent checking (legitimate) assertions.
+Without being able to remove their usage, the code is stuck with the assertions.
 Granted, speed/efficiency was not a requirement, but that is a lot of wasted cycles simply due to the misuse of a macro.

 ### Conclusion

 Handling assertions and regular errors are fundamentally different, even if functionally they are the same from the perspective of the source code.
-This suggests that the usage/semantics of construct is not only tied to its functionality, but also to its documentation and project coding style.
+This suggests that the usage/semantics of a construct is not only tied to its functionality, but also to its documentation and project coding style.